AltSysrq/neo2-variants/README.md

 US Variant
 ----------

+The right alt key is always actually right alt.
+This will probably change soon to match the US-ChromeOS variant.

 This  is targetted  at the  generic 104-key  US layout,  preferably one  with a single-line enter key, and backslash placed between it and backspace.